Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: A Case Study of IC-HDT-ECoTI

-In summary, ECoTI leverages its flexible edge computational power and TI transmission capability to collect and process tactile feedback signals in the system for achieving real-time communication, computation and control.
+In summary, IC-HDT-ECoTI leverages its immersive communication capability and edge computing power to collect and process tactile signals in HDT system for achieving real-time communication, computation and control.
 For the communication resource management, the optimal routing and switching strategies are employed to ensure efficient transmission of multimodal information, enabling users to experience more realistic feedback.
 For the high-fidelity virtual modelling, the 3D Unity and Unreal engines are respectively utilized to model and render therapy scenes, aiming to achieve vivid services and rapid scene switching.
 By incorporating such visual modeling and video rendering technologies, high-definition video, accurate tactile feedback and a dynamically realistic VT based on PT can be provided.
-In the multimodal data analysis, ECoTI adopts the fixed 1 kHz frequency deadband encoding in tactile devices, such as gloves and Geomagic Touch, to efficiently encode and reduce collected tactile signals to transmit in synchronization with the video data.
+In the multimodal data analysis, IC-HDT-ECoTI adopts the fixed 1 kHz frequency deadband encoding in tactile devices, i.e., gloves and Geomagic Touch, to efficiently encode and reduce collected tactile signals to transmit in synchronization with the video data.
 Moreover, by placing computational and storage resources closer to end-users, collaborative edge computing guarantees low-latency and parallelism of multimodal data processing.
 To evaluate the overall effectiveness of physical therapy, subjective evaluation criteria from volunteers, along with objective measurements such as delay and jitter, are considered.
-The experimental results demonstrate that from the technical perspective, by employing the proposed ECoTI, our constructed platform excels in offering strong interaction and extremely immersive QoE for HDT, while providing advantages in real-world problem-solving and practical implementations.
+The experimental results demonstrate that from the technical perspective, by employing the proposed IC-HDT-ECoTI, the constructed platform excels in offering strong interaction and extremely immersive QoE for HDT, while providing advantages in real-world problem-solving and practical implementations.